Frequently Asked Questions

 Fieldwork begins with your first year of Education coursework and continues right through to a full semester of student teaching.

 How big is the undergraduate teacher education program in Humanities and Sciences?

 Our program has approximately 90 students enrolled, and our courses are small; courses in the Education Core are capped at 25 students.
 This means lots of individual attention from faculty and small class sizes in almost every education course.
 Our largest programs are in English, social studies, and mathematics, and we also have small, quality programs in the sciences, modern languages, and art.

 Do you offer a master's degree in adolescence education?

 Yes!
 Our Master of Arts in Teaching degree (M.A.T.) allows Ithaca College students to apply to attend IC for one additional year and graduate with a master's degree and a recommendation for teacher certification for grades 7-12 in a specific content area.
 It is also possible for those with an undergraduate degree from another institution to apply for admission to our M.A.T.
 Program.
 The M.A.T.
-Program is a one-year intensive program beginning in the summer each year and is under the direction of Dr. Linda Hanrahan, Chair of Graduate Programs in Education.
-If you would like additional information on this program, please see the Graduate Studies website or email: firstname.lastname@example.org.
+Program is a one-year intensive program beginning in the summer each year and is under the direction of Dr. Peter Martin, Chair of Graduate Programs in Education.
+If you would like additional information about this program, please see the Graduate Studies website or email: email@example.com.

 Do you offer elementary education?